postralai/masquerade/README.md

 1. Prompt Claude: "Redact sensitive information from this PDF: /path/to/filename.pdf"
 1. MCP opens the redacted and highlighted PDF files
 1. Manually upload the redacted PDF to Claude for quering

+**Note: Don't upload the original PDF to Claude, only the file path.**

 ## Contributing